Black girl in private school uniform looking up surrounded by blurred classmates

-I like change and taking risks.
-I grew up in a quaint suburb and dreamed of living in a bustling city.
-After years of strict, conservative ballet lessons, I signed up for hip-hop classes.
-And even during my college search, I wanted big changes.
-I went to a tiny, all-girls Catholic high school, and donned the same outfit—plaid skirt, collared white shirt, and knee socks—for four years.
-I loved my high school and my time there, but enough was enough.
-I needed change.
-So my ideal school was not the nearby private, religiously affiliated college, but a faraway, rambunctious public university.
-Inevitably, I enrolled at my dream school: Penn State.
+Some students like change and taking risks.
+For instance, I grew up in a quaint suburb and dreamed of living in a bustling city.
+So during my college search, I wanted big changes.
+I went to a tiny, all-girls Catholic high school, donning the same uniform for four years.
+I loved my high school, but I needed change.
+My ideal school was not a nearby private college, but a faraway, rambunctious public university.

 Like what you’re reading?